omajid/omajid.github.io/content/posts/2020-06-10-magic-of-file.md

 2. It tries to examine the contents of the file (not just the extensions) to figure out the file type.

-3. It understands and can extract extra information from the file, not just the file type.
+3. It understands file formats in some detail.
+It can extract extra information from the file itself.
 You can see that it understands versions for mp4 and jpeg files.

 4. It knows about special files like devices.